A1: Tales from the Real World

 In this session approximately 10 individuals, collectively with over 200 years of BC/DR experience, will be assembled to present their unique challenge or mini-case that they have experienced that is outside of the business continuity norm; something that you can’t address from a textbook of best practices.
 A cadre of experts will each relay an example of a method, practice, use-case, etc. that they have used or plan to use that is outside of the BC/DR norm.

 C3: Getting the Most Out of Your Cyber Exercises

-Grace Burley and Melissa Mack, Witt O’Brien’s
+Grace Burley, Witt O’Brien’s

 Cyber crises are a breed of their own.
 They affect companies in diverse ways, but often the only focus of a cyber exercise is the IT component.
 It makes sense: Cyber incident = IT.
 However, the effects of the crisis are broad and typically include legal, communications, HR, sales, marketing, and the rest of your company’s leadership team.
 In this session, the presenters will walk through the planning process and how to make the most of your leadership’s time and help your company prepare in a holistic way for a cyber crisis.

 C4: Standards, Standards, Standards